Supply Chain Roundtable

 Library of IUU Resources

-This revised SR strategy is based on a thorough review of evidence about IUU fishing, published over the last several years.
+This SR strategy is based on a thorough review of evidence about IUU fishing, published over the last several years.
 For original sources and more information on IUU fishing, please visit our IUU Squid Fishing Resource Library.

 Join This Roundtable